Logiqx/wst-results/docs/events/guidance/README.md

 The Garmin watches that incorporate a multi-band Airoha or Synaptics chipset are all suitable.

+This includes watches such as the fēnix 7 and fēnix 8, but excludes earlier models such as the fēnix 5 and fēnix 6.

+Please wear your Garmin so that it is facing upwards, and do NOT wear it on the arm using underhand grip.

-The full list of suitable models can be found on another page by using this [link](https://logiqx.github.io/gps-details/devices/garmin/watches/).
+The full list of suitable Garmin watches can be found on another page by using this [link](https://logiqx.github.io/gps-details/devices/garmin/watches/).

 Important for Garmin users: